NNPDF/pinecards/README.md

     present, the corresponding observable is assumed to be dimensionless.
   - `y_label`: The unit for the cross section (typically `pb`).

-## Generating the PineAPPL grid(s)
-Provided the above files, the production of the grids only requires the user to run the `./run.sh [dataset]` script.
-The script takes as only parameter the dataset, which is the name of the subdirectory containing the all the files described before.
-To list all possibilities of `[dataset]` simply run the script without parameters.

 ## Where's my output?
-After having run `./run.sh [dataset]` (see above), the script prints some output, which is useful to quickly validate the contents of the grid.
-The last line shows the directory where all results are stored, which has the form `dataset-date`, where `dataset` is the value given to the run script and `date` is a numerical date when the generation was started.
+After having run `./run.sh DATASET` (see above), the script prints a table, which is useful to quickly validate the MC uncertainty and the interpolation error of PineAPPL.
+The last line shows the directory where all results are stored, which has the form `DATASET-DATE`, where `DATASET` is the value given to the run script and `DATE` is a numerical date when the generation was started.
 The date is added so runs for the same dataset do not overwrite each other's output.

+The most important file in the output directory is

+    DATASET-DATE/DATASET.pineappl.lz4

+which is the PineAPPL grid.

-The contents of this directory are:
+The remaining contents of this directory are useful for testing and debugging:

-* `DATASET.pineappl.lz4`: All grids created by `mg5_aMC` merged together and compressed using `lz4`.
-This is the most important output.
 * `DATASET`: The directory created by `mg5_aMC`.
 A few interesting files in this subdirectory are:
   * `Events/*/MADatNLO.HwU`: histograms with uncertainties (HwU)